 I thought it might be fun to do this as a video, showing the stages of preparation of a lab cement (necessary because, here in the UK at least, it is almost impossible to get a Portland cement that does not contain fine limestone, and I needed this for the control mix) and examination of three-month-old pastes in the scanning electron microscope using quantitative X-ray microanalysis and interpretation of the results.

 The result is absolutely clear-cut and definitive, with no wishy-washy "maybes" and "possiblys"!

 The final part of the video also looks at whether this actually matters, and suggests one particular "type" of concrete in which it might indeed matter.
 A lot.

 A "cheat sheet" that gives a one-page summary of the video is available on the Cembytes Resources Page - see below.
 There's also some additional information below that may help with interpreting the plots of X-ray microanalysis data shown in the video.

 The video is about 20 minutes long and contains some scenes of cement chemistry.

-Following on from the video, I now have five more samples curing:
+Following on from the video, I now have five more samples:

-I'll have a look at them in about 3 months using the same techniques as in the fine limestone video.
+I'll have a look at them using the same techniques as in the fine limestone video.
 As soon as there are some results, I will let you know via Cembytes.